bikrambora/docker-ecs-lab/README.md

 - Once the Cloud9 Stack is completed, go to ***Services*** and go to ***Cloud9*** on the AWS Web console
 - On the left hand pane click on ***Your Environments***
 - Open the ***ECS Lab Cloud 9 Env*** By clicking on ***Open IDE***  - this is your IDE in the cloud.
+- When you open cloud9 it will automatically clone this git repo onto it's local file system
+- This has all the files you need pre downloaded
+- Have a browse of the folder structure to see what files are in there

 >![](media/cloud9.png)